Alluxio/alluxio/docs/en/advanced/Namespace-Management.md

 ### Metadata Active Sync for HDFS
 In version 2.0, we introduced a new feature for maintaining synchronization between Alluxio space and the UFS when the UFS is HDFS.
-The feature, called active sync, listens for HDFS events and periodically synchronizes the metadata between the UFS and Alluxio namespace as a background task.
+The feature, called active sync, listens for HDFS events and periodically synchronizes the metadata between the UFS and Alluxio namespace as a background task on the master.

-To designate a directory to be actively synchonized, issue the following Alluxio command.
+To designate a directory for active syncing, issue the following Alluxio command.

 ```bash
 $ bin/alluxio fs mkdir /syncdir
 $ bin/alluxio fs startSync /syncdir
 ```

-You can control the synchronization interval by changing the `alluxio.master.activesync.interval` option, the default is 30 seconds.
+You can control the active sync interval by changing the `alluxio.master.activesync.interval` option, the default is 30 seconds.

-When you no longer need a directory to be actively synchronized, simply remove it from the syncing list.
+When you no longer need a directory to be actively synced, simply remove it from the syncing list.

 ```bash
 $ bin/alluxio fs stopSync /syncdir
 ```

-You can also examine which directories are currently under active synchronization.
+You can also examine which directories are currently under active sync.

 ```bash
 $ bin/alluxio fs getSyncPathList